Delete

 Yes.
 The privacy-controls page explains the request flow, what information helps the review, and how the process moves through the compliance workflow.

-Because the privacy-control story is part of the commercial trust decision.
+Because the privacy-control story is part of the trust decision.
 A buyer should know the control boundary before submitting sensitive information.

 Inspect the public deletion and suppression request path.